 More information about each app is now provided to help you troubleshoot malfunctioning apps.
 You can see the new data in two additional columns in the Device Details page, so you can see at a glance that an app needs an update, as well as the source of the app.
 The Source column informs you if the app was installed by the user from a public app store, managed from the public app store, volume licensed, or ad hoc internal.

 A number of enhancements to Android management are also now available, including a new profile for custom messaging, optional password field during enrollment, and Android Enterprise Check-In Check-Out.

 A new profile payload allows you to create custom messages that you can set in the locked screen, blocked settings, or the long message in Settings.
 For example, if a device is stolen, you can display a message on the locked screen.
-The Lock Screen message is disabled by default.
+The Lock Screen message is deactivated by default.
 If you enable it, a text box is provided in which to add your customized message.
-The Blocked Settings message is also disabled by default.
+The Blocked Settings message is also deactivated by default.
 If you enable it, two text boxes are provided, which are limited to 200 characters.
-The Long Message is disabled by default as well, and if enabled, one text box is provided.
+The Long Message is deactivated by default as well, and if enabled, one text box is provided.
 Users can view the message under Settings > Security > Device.